kdroidFilter/blog/site/src/jsMain/resources/markdown/2025/PublishKmpLibraryToMavenCentral.md

 ---
+root: .components.layouts.BlogLayout
 title: "How to Publish a KMP Library to Maven Central Without a Mac"
-description: "A step-by-step guide to publishing a Kotlin Multiplatform (KMP) library compatible with iOS and macOS to Maven Central, even without owning a Mac."
+description: A step-by-step guide to publishing a Kotlin Multiplatform (KMP) library compatible with iOS and macOS to Maven Central, even without owning a Mac.
-author: "Elyahou Hadass"
+author: Elyahou Hadass
-date: "2025-01-03"
+date: 2025-01-03
-tags: [Kotlin, Maven Central, Multiplatform, iOS, macOS, Publishing]
-category: "KMP"
+category: "kmp"
 ---

 Publishing a Kotlin Multiplatform (KMP) library that supports iOS and macOS to Maven Central can be done efficiently, even without access to a Mac.
 This tutorial outlines the process using the `vanniktech-maven-publish` plugin on a Linux machine.
 The steps are adaptable to Windows as well.